 Opening keynote: Redefining power

 Nilanjana Roy, Novelist and FT Life & Arts columnist

-Women are vastly outnumbered by men in asset management.
-They occupy an estimated one in ten roles, and about 90 per cent of the money in funds is managed by men.
-Why does this matter, and what is the asset management industry doing to change it?
-As women’s wealth rises, how could advisers better serve their female clients, and how are female investors influencing the investment landscape?
+Women are vastly outnumbered by men in financial services.
+They hold just under a quarter of board positions at the largest banks and financial services institutions globally, and less than 15 per cent of senior executive roles below board level.
+On the asset management side, around 90 per cent of the money in funds is managed by men.
+What is the financial services industry doing to change it?
+As women's wealth rises, how can financial institutions better advise their clients?
+How are female asset managers and investors influencing the financial sector landscape?

 Inga Beale DBE, former Chief Executive Officer, Lloyd’s of London

 How successful has UK gender pay gap reporting been and what are the next steps?
 What pressure will the government and regulators be putting on companies who fail to produce action plans and what will the repercussions be for those whose gender pay gap does not budge?
 What lessons can be learnt from this exercise amidst calls for ethnic and disability pay gap reporting?